 Where Can You Go on a Camel Safari?

-The most popular place for camel safaris in India is in the desert surrounding Jaisalmer, in Rajasthan.
-To have the best experience, it's important to consider which sand dunes are most suitable for you.
-Most tourists head to the Sam Sand Dunes, which are commercial and crowded.
-Alternatively, the dunes near Khuri village in Desert National Park are more peaceful.
+The most popular place for camel safaris in India is in the desert around Jaisalmer, in Rajasthan.
+To have the best experience, it's important to consider which location is most suitable for you.
+Most tourists head to the Sam sand dunes, which are insanely commercial and crowded these days.
+The sand dunes near Khuri village in Desert National Park are more peaceful but have started to attract their share of tourists.
+If you book a camel safari package from Jaisalmer, it will most likely include a stop at abandoned Kuldhara village on the way to Khuri.

 If you do want to go on an offbeat sightseeing tour, Vedic Walks offers an overnight Desert Camel Safari and Camping Experience near Pushkar.
 It includes a safari through villages and a unique spiritual walking tour of the town.